dell/csi-unity/dell-csi-helm-installer/README.md

 ### Upgrade A Driver

 Upgrading a driver is very similar to installation.
 The `csi-install.sh` script is run, with the same required arguments, along with a `--upgrade` argument.
-For example, to upgrade the previously installed Unity driver, the following command can be supplied:
+For example, to upgrade the previously installed Unity XT driver, the following command can be supplied:

 ```
 ./csi-install.sh --namespace unity --values ./my-unity-settings.yaml --upgrade